-Featuring six returning bloggers and a few newcomers, we are excited for what’s in store.
-Stay tuned throughout the year for updates on active and healthy living, tips for better eating, holiday events you can participate in throughout the year and much more!
+Featuring eight returning bloggers and a couple of newcomers, we have some fun content planned for you that we hope you can take and implement into your own life.
+Stay tuned throughout the year for updates on active and healthy living, tips for better eating, holiday events you can participate in and much more!
 Learn more about the members we’ll be spotlighting below and share your thoughts in the comments.

 Girls on the Run: Girls on the Run is a nationwide nonprofit organization that inspires girls to be joyful, healthy and confident through a curriculum teaches life skills through dynamic, interactive lessons that creatively integrate running.
 Girls sharpen their independent thinking skills, celebrate their unique strengths and realize their power to make a difference in the world.
 The program culminates with the girls being physically and emotionally prepared to complete a celebratory 5k run—an experience that unleashes their confidence and establishes a lifetime appreciation of health and fitness.